-Conventional X-ray therapy (RT) eliminates cancerous tumours in 40-50% of all patients treated with the intent to cure.
-In Ion Beam Therapy (IBT), X-rays are replaced by energetic particles such as protons or carbon ions.
-The physics of IBT allows the dose to be more precisely localised in the tumour.
-Compared to RT, IBT causes significantly more direct DNA damage that is difficult to repair and stimulates a robust immune response whilst also reducing toxicity.
-As a result, patients benefit from therapy which is delivered more rapidly and with fewer side effects.
+Conventional X-ray therapy (RT) is needed in 40% of cancer cures but some tumours are radioresistant and difficult to treat and cure.
+In Ion Beam Therapy (IBT), X-rays are replaced by energetic particles such as carbon ions.
+The physics of IBT allows the dose to be more precisely localised in the tumour and IBT causes significantly more direct, difficult to repair, DNA damage and stimulates a robust immune response.
+As a result, more tumours will be cured and with fewer side effects.
+However, IBT has yet to reach its full potential.

-Globally, there is no facility that can explore the fundamental biological processes underlying IBT and be used to optimise the radiation delivery in time, space, ion species, and energy spectrum, alone and in combination with new drugs.
-This project will create a facility to explore advanced radiotherapy, deliver new cancer treatments fit for 2050 and beyond, and make the UK a leader in the global fight against cancer.
+Globally, there is no facility that can be used to explore the fundamental biological processes underlying IBT and which can be used to optimise radiation delivery in time, space, ion species, and energy spectrum, alone and in combination with new drugs.
+The project proposed here will create a facility to explore advanced radiotherapy, deliver new cancer treatments fit for 2050 and beyond, and make the UK a leader in the global fight against cancer.